JanSeemann92/AISA_GeosoftwareII/README.md

 </p>

 ### Step 3
 Optionally you can change the settings for the cloud cover and the resolution.
+Please be thoughtful when setting the resolution.
+It must fit in relation to the traningsdata and AOI.
+Otherwise the calculation might not succeed.
 <p align="center">
   <img width="700" src="./public/stylesheets/step3.jpg">
 </p>